Controlling the flexibility of non-Gaussian processes through shrinkage priors: Simulation studies

 \section{Simulation studies}

-In this section, we conduct simulations to compare the performance of different prior distributions for the parameters $\eta^\star$ and $\mu^\star$.
-Our interest is also to check the contraction towards Gaussianity induced by the PC priors and the ability to allow for non-Gaussianity when the latent field is significantly non-Gaussian.
+To study how the priors on the flexibility parameters perform under different conditions, we consider two simulation sets.
+In the first, we investigate if the posterior distributions of $\eta^\star$ and $\zeta^\star$ are close to the true values of these parameters used to simulate the sample paths.
+We verify the contraction towards Gaussianity induced by the PC priors and the ability to allow for non-Gaussianity when the latent field is significantly non-Gaussian.
+For the second simulation set, we check how sensitive the posterior distributions of $\eta^\star$ and $\zeta^\star$ are to irregularities in the data for different choices of priors.